-You will need to provide an updated letter from the organization, similar to the one you used to apply for the visa, copies of your passport (including the photo and visa pages), I-94 Departure Record (which you can obtain at the CBP website), and evidence of how you are supporting yourself while in the United States -- without working here.
+You will need to provide an updated letter from the organization, similar to the one you used to apply for the visa, copies of your passport (including the photo and visa pages), I-94 Departure Record (which you can obtain at the CBP website), and evidence of how you are supporting yourself while in the United States without working here for pay.

 With some research and planning, you can find a service program that will allow you to obtain a visitor visa to volunteer in the United States.
 Be sure to gather the required documents and follow the visa application procedures.
 Or, if you're spending fewer than 90 days in the U.S. and are from a Visa Waiver country, just make sure you have a valid passport and a letter from the organization you will be assisting.

 Need a lawyer?
 Start here.